Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 1. Wait for the jobs to complete successfully.
     > **Note:** Training models can take upwards of 30 minutes.
 1. Familiarize yourself with the jobs and tasks in the workflow.

+### View the model

+When training data is merged to master, the data from the `training` folder is used to build a Custom Speech model.
+The baseline model will be used as an accuracy benchmark to compare against future models.

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
 1. Open the the main Speech project from [Setup](1-setup.md#table-of-contents).
 1. Select **Training** and note the new model created.

 ### View the test results

 Once the new speech model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in `testing/audio-and-trans.zip`.

-The test creates a test summary and a test results file.
+Testing creates a test summary and a test results file.
 The test summary contains the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) for that test, which is an industry-standard metric to measure recognition accuracy.

 The workflow stores the test summary and test results in an Azure Storage container called `test-results`.
 The workflow also creates an Azure Storage container called `configuration` with a single file, `benchmark-test.txt`.
 This file contains the name of the test summary file for the model with the best Word Error Rate, establishing a benchmark to compare future models against.

 To view the test results and benchmark:

 1. Open [Azure Portal](https://ms.portal.azure.com/#home) and navigate the Azure Storage Account created in [Setup](1-setup.md#table-of-contents).
-1. Under **Tools and SDKs**, select **Stroage Explorer (preview)**.
+1. Under **Tools and SDKs**, select **Storage Explorer (preview)**.
 1. Select **BLOB CONTAINERS** in the navigation menu on the left.
 1. Select the **test-results** container.
-1. Open the `test-summary-from-train-data-update-XXXXXXX.json` file to view the test results from your initial model.
+1. Open the `test-summary-from-train-data-update-XXXXXXX.json` file to view the test results from your baseline model.
 1. Select the **configuration** container.
-1. Open `benchmark-test.txt` and confirm it contains the name of the test summary file from the initial model.
+1. Open `benchmark-test.txt` and confirm it contains the name of the test summary file from the baseline model.

 ### View the Release and Endpoint

 Finally, if the Word Error rate has improved, the workflow creates a GitHub Release and a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for the model.
 The GitHub Release contains a copy of the repository contents at the time the release was created, along with a JSON file with endpoint details.

 Update endpoints in client applications to use the latest release at your own discretion.

+To view the Release and Endpoint:

 1. Navigate to the **Code** tab of the main repository.
 1. Select **Releases** to see the release created for your Pull Request.